 Wrong.
 Your particular models, approaches to students and training management philosophies, if proven to work well in other scenarios, are just fine in all likelihood.
 But, that doesn’t mean that you don’t have to be open to a couple new ideas with time management training – they’re just more about things to teach than how you teach them.

 Don’t fear, it’s not so bad, and actually, what I’m about to show you will teach you, as a trainer, to be better at managing time yourself.
 You’ll find yourself thinking “I should teach this mindset to my trainees … hey wait, I should apply that to my own line of thinking, too!
 Thanks, mysterious internet guy!”

 #1 – Quality and Quantity are not Synonymous

-Students will come into time management figuring that it’s going to be all about drilling them on getting the most possible done in the least amount of time, and as such, quantity of time (aiming for smaller numbers) is the name of the game.
+Students will come into effective time management techniques figuring that it’s going to be all about drilling them on getting the most possible done in the least amount of time, and as such, quantity of time (aiming for smaller numbers) is the name of the game.
 Well, to a small extent, getting more done in less time is a good thing to strive for, but we all know the human body and mind have limits.

 So, one of the most important things, especially starting out, to instill in students is that sometimes, you’re just going to have bad days.
 In those bad days, you’re going to spend hours not accomplishing nearly as much as you might in five minutes of a good day, often due to things beyond your own control.
 So, it’s all about how much quality work is accomplished, more than how quickly, above all else.
 While speed is valuable, work should not suffer for it.